-FFRDCs/DOE Labs that are GOCOs and state and local government entities that are Prime Recipients or Subrecipients under ARPA-Efunding agreements must require their exclusive licensees to substantially manufacture the following products in the United States for any use or sale anywhere in the world: (1) products embodying subject inventions, and (2) products produced through the use of subject inventions.
+FFRDCs/DOE Labs that are GOCOs and state and local government entities that are Prime Recipients or Subrecipients under ARPA-E funding agreements must require their exclusive licensees to substantially manufacture the following products in the United States for any use or sale in the United States anywhere in the world: (1) products embodying subject inventions, and (2) products produced through the use of subject inventions.
+This requirement does not apply to products that are manufactured for use or sale overseas.
 They must also require their assignees to apply the same U.S. Manufacturing requirements to their exclusive licensees.
 GOGOs are subject to the requirements in 37 CFR § 404.5(a)(2).

 e.
-Criteria for Waiving U.S. Manufacturing Requirements
+CRITERIA FOR WAIVING U.S. MANUFACTURING REQUIREMENTS